Education Faculty & Staff

-Christy D. McGee, Ed.D. (webpage and contact information) taught elementary school before beginning her career in higher education.
-Before coming to Bellarmine in 2005, she taught at the University of Louisville, Indiana University Southeast, and the University of Arkansas.
-Her research interests involve children at risk for failure, teacher education reform, student empowerment, and gifted students.
+Christy D. McGee, Ed.D. (webpage and contact information) is a Professor of Education and Chair of the Master of Arts in Teaching Program.
+She taught at both the elementary and high school level before beginning her career in higher education.
+Before coming to Bellarmine in 2005, Dr. McGee was an associate professor of Curriculum and Instruction at the University of Arkansas.
+She was also a visiting assistant professor at University of Indiana and she was director of student teaching at the University of Louisville.
+She has written several articles exploring children at risk for failure, teacher education reform, student empowerment, and gifted students.
 She is a national consultant in the process of differentiated instruction.
-An active member of the National Association for Gifted Children, she served as chair of the division of Curriculum and Instruction, and as a Parent Advisory Committee member.
+As an active member of the National Association for Gifted Children, she served as chair of the division of Curriculum and Instruction, chair of the Parent and Community network, and a Parent Advisory Committee member.

 Dr. Bernard I. Minnis, Sr. is Assistant Professor of Education and an instructor in the Ph.D. in Learning, Poverty, and Social Justice Program.
 Dr. Minnis formerly served as Assistant Superintendent for Diversity, Equity and Poverty Programs with the Jefferson County Public Schools.
 He has been a classroom teacher, a co-op coordinator, a middle school principal, State Director of special programs for the disadvantaged and handicapped, as well as Deputy Associate Superintendent for Instruction with the Kentucky Department of Education.
 He also served as Director of Communications and Community Relations for the Charleston County Schools in South Carolina.